Amy D. Waterman, PhD

 Independent Investigator

-Dr. LaShara A. Davis is an independent scientist with The Patient Engagement, Disparities & Research Lab.
+Dr. LaShara A. Davis is an independent scientist with The Patient Engagement Research Lab.
 She graduated with a degree in Communication from the School of Communication and Information in 2004.
 She continued her education at Purdue University where she received a MA in 2007 and a PhD in Communication in 2011 with an emphasis in Health Communication and Social Influence.
 She completed postdoctoral training in racial and ethnic disparities in living donor kidney transplant in 2013 at Washington University School of Medicine.
 Since then, Dr. Davis has built her career around research on patient-centered care, health education development and reducing racial and ethnic health disparities.
 As an independent Scientist at Houston Methodist Hospital, her goal is to deepen the understanding of the creation, implementation, and evaluation of health campaigns with a special focus on health disparities affecting low-income, low-literate, and underserved populations.

 Victoria Cassell